banago/CPT-Class/readme.md

     $snippet->add_taxonomy('Difficulty');
     $snippet->add_taxonomy('Language');

-I may also specify the plural form of my taxonomy, and any optional overrides.
+You may also specify the plural form of your taxonomy, and any optional overrides.

-    $snippet->add_taxonomy('Difficulty', 'Difficulties', array(
+    $snippet->add_taxonomy('Difficulty', array(
+       'plural_name' => 'Difficulties'
        'hierarchical' => false )
     );

 ## Requirements